parsa-salimi/DualityOfFunction/README.md

 This Racket code implements the [Fredman Khachiyan algorithm](https://pdfs.semanticscholar.org/cf09/761a7a863915f91346881df95484b5bee617.pdf) for detecting if two given monotone formulas in DNF are dual.

 # usage
 To interface with the software, use DrRacket's built in REPL.
-Specific use cases are demonstrated below.

-# functionality
-to access the top level functionality of the entire package, run the REPL through the file ```interface.rkt```.
+To access the top level functionality of the entire package, run the REPL through the file ```interface.rkt```.
 Explanations of various available commands are also included there.
 If you wish to modify anything, here's a picture of where everything is implemented:

+# implementation

 + ``DNF.rkt`` : here is where basic operations and data structures on monotone boolean functions are defined.
 Also includes pattern matching code for MBFs on 4 variables.
 + ``fk-1.rkt`` : the ``FK-A`` algorithm, with certificate generation and pivot/tiebreaking rules is defined here.
 Note that this code does not collect data, it only checks duality.